versluis/P2-Header-Ad/readme.txt

 == Changelog ==

+= 1.6 =
+1. styles are now loaded via wp_enqueue_scripts hook
+1. fixed a debug warning that assumed a constant rather than a value

 = 1.5 =
 1. added option to display the same ad at the end of single posts